For a manual build, choose the path below that matches your system.

 These instructions use PETSc to download, compile, and install a large number of additional dependencies.

-1. If you already have a copy of a dependency then you can omit the --download-X flag, e.g., if you already have HDF5 then you can use that copy instead of the one compiled by PETSc via --download-hdf5.
+1. If you already have an installation of a dependency, you can omit the --download-X flag, e.g., if you already have HDF5, you can use that copy instead of the one compiled by PETSc via --download-hdf5.

-2. If you have a system installation of MPI then PETSc should automatically detect it.
-If your installation of MPI is in an unusual place then you should provide the --with-mpi-dir=X to configure, in which X is the directory containing the MPI installation.
+2. If you have a system installation of MPI, PETSc should automatically detect it.
+If your installation of MPI is in an unusual place, provide --with-mpi-dir=X to configure, in which X is the directory containing the MPI installation.

-3. PETSc requires LAPACK and BLAS installations which are already available on nearly all computers.
-To be sure these instructions work when BLAS and LAPACK are missing, the sample instructions unconditionally use the flag --download-openblas.
-If you are sure that your computer already has those packages installed then you should remove that flag.
+3. PETSc requires LAPACK and BLAS installations, which are already available on nearly all computers.
+To be sure these instructions work if BLAS and LAPACK are missing, the sample instructions unconditionally use the flag --download-openblas.
+If you are sure that your computer already has those packages installed, you should remove that flag.

 mkdir -p $HOME/Code